 Risk warnings:

-Q3: Is Korean language required?
+Q3: Is Korean language support needed?

-A: No, but Chinese-language services are necessary.
+A: No, but Chinese-language services are required.

 Solution: